GSNCodes/YOLOv3_Object_Detection_OpenCV/README.md

 Since we'll be using a pre-trained model, we'd have to download certain files.
 The "weights" file , the "configuration" file, and the "coco-names" file.
 The weights and the configuration file can be found in this [link](https://pjreddie.com/darknet/yolo/) and the coco-names file can be downloaded/copied from [here](https://github.com/pjreddie/darknet/blob/master/data/coco.names).
 There are several pre-trained models available and we would be using the "YOLOv3–416" model.
 The models are trained on the MS COCO dataset which has 80 classes of objects present in it.

-You can read more about the structure and function of the code here:-
+You can read more about the structure and function of the code in this [Medium](https://towardsdatascience.com/object-detection-using-yolov3-9112006d1c73) article of mine.

 ## Arguments